Home Compare ADS.DE vs ZAL.DE

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the HDAX universe, making them directly comparable.

-The clearest separation starts in profitability, but stability adds another real layer to the result. adidas AG leads by 20 points on the overall comparison score.
+The clearest separation starts in profitability, but valuation adds another real layer to the result.
+The overall score gap is 27 points in favour of adidas AG.

 Trajectory Similarity